Ernest Côté: Second World War

 In 1939, he joined the Royal 22e Régiment, better known as the Van Doos, as a lieutenant.
 On 8 December 1939, he sailed as a part of the 1st Canadian Infantry Division that left Quebec City for Great Britain.
 Côté's first duty in Britain was to prepare the lavish Christmas feast for the Van Doos, who wanted to feel as if they were still at home.
-In early 1940, Marshal Maurice Gamelin the commander of the French Army, visited Britain and he wanted to see the famous Royal 22e Régiment, which as the 22nd Battalion had won more decorations in the First World War than any other battalion in the Canadian Expeditionary Force.
+In early 1940, Marshal Maurice Gamelin, the commander of the French Army, visited Britain and he wanted to see the famous Royal 22e Régiment, which as the 22nd Battalion had won more decorations for valour in the First World War than any other battalion in the Canadian Expeditionary Force.
 Côté was assigned as his guide, and afterwards Gamelin recommenced him as a promising young officer.
 Gamelin's recommention brought Côté to the attention of his supriors.